-Formal Complaint-A document filed by a Complainant or signed by the Title IX Coordinator alleging Prohibited Conduct against a Respondent and requesting that the University investigate the allegation of Prohibited Conduct.
+Formal Complaint-A document filed by a Complainant14 or signed by the Title IX Coordinator alleging Prohibited Conduct against a Respondent and requesting that the University investigate the allegation of Prohibited Conduct.
 Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party to an investigation.

 Hearing Administrator-The Hearing Administrator is the University official who shall be responsible for the administration of hearings under the Title IX Process, including, but not limited to, overseeing the Title IX hearing process and appointing a Decision-Maker to participate in Title IX Formal Hearings.
 For cases involving student Respondents, the Hearing Administrator will be the Executive Director of the Office of Student Conduct (or designee).
-For cases involving staff Respondents, the Hearing Administrator will be the Director of Human Resources (or designee).
-For cases involving faculty Respondents, the Hearing Administrator will be the Associate Provost for Faculty Affairs (or designee).
+For cases involving staff Respondents, the Hearing Administrator will be the Director of Human

-&lt;sup>13 For purposes of this Policy, staff includes post docs, researchers, and medical residents.
+13 For purposes of this Policy, staff includes post docs, researchers, and medical residents.

-&lt;sup>14A document filed by a Complainant means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
+14 A document filed by a Complainant means a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.